rhalff/grunt-reload-chrome/README.md

 `host` and `port` can be used if your remote debugging port is something else than the default of `9222`.

+> Note: The detected tab **will not** reload if it has DevTools opened at the moment of reload.

 Resources
 ---------